UPPMAX/R-matlab-julia-HPC/docs/common/login.md

     - Create a working directory where you can code along.

         - Example.
 If your username is sevenof9 and you are at PDC, then we recommend you create this folder:

         ``` console
         mkdir /cfs/klemming/projects/supr/hpc-python-spring-naiss/sevenof9/
         ```

-Test an editor
+## Test an editor
 --------------

-Learn how to use an text editor at :ref:`common-use-text-editor`.
+Learn how to use an text editor at [Use a text editor](use_text_editor.md).

-Download and extract the tarball with exercises
+## Download and extract the tarball with exercises
 -----------------------------------------------

-Learn how to download and extract the tarball with exercises at :ref:`common-use-tarball`.
+Learn how to download and extract the tarball with exercises at [Use the tarball with exercises](use_tarball.md).